29asangoi/Anish_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xZFvOUwT63U" frameborder="0" allowfullscreen></iframe>

 For my starter project, I chose the **Weevil Eye**.
 It helped me learn about sensors and improve soldering skills.
-I initially struggled with LED leg orientation and had to restart, but eventually succeeded.
-The sensor is more consistent in darker environments.
+I initially struggled with LED leg orientation and had to restart.
+When I restarted, the process was a lot more simple because I understood what components were inccoled and what their specific roles were.
+While I have done projects that are battery powered, this project also introduced me to the idea of how to use a battery coin.
+For me, this was a lot more challenging because it was hard to take out the battery coin after it had been inserted.
+One issue that I did when I resarted is the placement of the sensor, which was not soldered in fully.
+The next time that I solder, I will ensure that all the components are soldered in fully without actually breaking thd compoennts.

+Below is a schematic, which explains the wiring of the overall assmebly and wirings of the Weevil Eyes.

 <img src="Screen%20Shot%202025-06-23%20at%208.42.30%20AM.png" alt="Weevil Eye">